 I am passionate about the natural environment and want to see a change in the world.
 I have studied environmental management and climate change and have a new awareness for the world.
-I also like to help to empower youth to have a say in the development of their countries.
+I also like to empower youth to have a say in the development of their countries.
 I am an educator, activist, entrepreneur, advocate, entertainer among others.
-I wish to share my experiences with the world.
+Welcome to my experiences.
+Hope you're inspired.

 Microplastics are tiny pieces of plastics less than 5mm and could even be as small as a grain of sand.
 When plastic marine debris is being broken down from wind, rain and other natural elements they become microplastics.
 They can also be found in cosmetic products that we use.
 They can get into the food chain to humans through animals eating it.
 Fish and other seafood when caught and dissected, bits of plastics have been found in their stomachs.
 Now the major issue is the toxins from the additives in the plastics which can not only poison you but may cause cancer when you consume the fish.